bhisaac/5eFP/5eFP-SRD.md

 When you gain this feature, you also learn one language of your choice that is spoken by your favored enemies, if they speak one at all.

-## Natural Explorer
+## Favored Terrain

-You are particularly familiar with one type of natural environment and are adept at traveling and surviving in such regions.
 Choose one type of favored terrain: arctic, coast, desert, forest, grassland, mountain, or swamp.
-While in your favored terrain, proficient ability checks related to your favored terrain gain expertise.
-(Expertise allows you to add your level to your bonus twice.)
+You are particularly familiar with the chosen type of natural environment and are adept at traveling and surviving in such regions.

 While traveling in your favored terrain and while you are the group token controller, you gain the following benefits: